bhullarshubh/Banks-and-currencies/Readme2.md

 ## 1) Currency2.h

-In this file we will declare 3 types of nodes- one for banks(bankNode), one for

-the currency being converted from(currFromNode) and one for the currency

-being converted to(currToNode) and their pointers.
-It will also declare a list

-and include the function prototype for various functions that will be defined in
+This file will declare the 4 types of nodes and pointers to them- one for banks(bankNode), one for the currency being converted from(currFromNode), one for the currency being converted to(currToNode) and a list node.
+This file will also include the function prototype for the various functions that will be defined in Currency2.c.

-Currency.h.

 ### bankNode-
  This node stores the bank name(bankname[20]), currency number(currno), a pointer to the next bank node(next) and a pointer to the first “currency being converted from” node(Currhead).